-There is a legal obligation to carry out a legionella assessment of the water services in any work place or business connected premise!
-Failure to carry out a legionella assessment could leave you exposed to risk of litigation and potential prosecution.
+It is a legal requirement to carry out a legionella assessment of water services in any work place or business-connected premise!
+Failure to carry out a legionella assessment could leave you exposed to the risk of litigation and potential prosecution.
 If you would like to book your Legionella risk assessment, contact us

 The Health and Safety Executive is the Enforcing Body.
-They will undertake any prosecution under the relevant legislation with regards to legionella infection.
+They will undertake any prosecution under the relevant legislation regarding legionella infection.

-Whether you have a rented, serviced, or managed office there is still a legal obligation upon you as the employer to protect your employees!
+Whether you are in a rented, services, or manager office there is still a legal obligation, as the employer, to protect employees.

 Why do you need a Legionella Assessment?